 3. Clarify Resource Needs: Specify requirements for personnel, budget, and tools.

-Microsoft’s digital transformation initiatives were successful in part due to strong support from CEO Satya Nadella, driving a 50% improvement in cloud service adoption (Microsoft Cloud Growth Report, 2021).
+According to Microsoft Cloud Growth Report, in 2021 initiatives were successful in part due to strong support from CEO Satya Nadella, driving a 50% improvement in cloud service adoption.
 Track project funding, leadership engagement, and milestone support to evaluate management buy-in.
 Lack of management support results in “resource scarcity,” where projects fail due to inadequate backing.

 What are three ways you can improve your goal-setting skills?